Bone-setting

-Traditional bone-setting is a type of a folk medicine in which practitioners are engaged in joint manipulation.
+Bone-setting is a type of a folk medicine in which practitioners engage in joint manipulation, such as reducing joint dislocations and resetting bone fractures.
+The practice dates back thousands of years, has appeared throughout the world, and predates formal training in accepted modern medical procedures.
 Before the advent of chiropractors, osteopaths, and physical therapists, bone-setters were the main providers of this type of treatment.
-Traditionally, they practiced without any formal training in accepted modern medical procedures.
-Bone-setters would also reduce joint dislocations and "re-set" bone fractures.

 History

 The practice of joint manipulation and treating fractures dates back to ancient times and has roots in most countries.
 The earliest known medical text, the Edwin Smith papyrus of 1552 BC, describes the Ancient Egyptian treatment of bone-related injuries.
 These early bone-setters would treat fractures with wooden splints wrapped in bandages or make a cast around the injury out of a plaster-like mixture.
 It is unknown whether they performed amputations.

 In the 16th century, monks and nuns with some knowledge of medicine became healers and bone-setters after the dissolution of monasteries in the British Isles.
 However, many bone-setters were non-religious, and most were self-taught.
 Their skills were then passed on from generation to generation, creating families of bone-setters.
 Notable families include the Taylor family of Whitworth, the Thomas family of Anglesey and the Matthew family of the Midlands, which practiced for more than 200 years.

 With the advancement of modern medicine beginning in the 18th century, bone-setters began to be recognised for their efficiency in treatment, but did not receive the praise or status that physicians did.
-Some of these self-taught healers were considered legitimate, while others were perceived as "quacks".
+Some of these self-taught healers were considered legitimate, while others were perceived as "charlatans" or "quacks".
 In Great Britain, one of the most famous was the bone-setter Sally Mapp (d.
 1737).
 Known as "Crazy Sally", she learned her skill from her father and was known for her arm strength and ability to reset almost any bone.
 Though she lacked the medical education of physicians, she successfully treated dislocated shoulders and knees, among other treatments, at the Grecian Coffee House in London and in the town of Epsom.
 In the United States, the "Bone-setter" Sweet family carried the skill for generations, with Charles Sweet being one of the most famous bone-setters in all of New England.
 In Italy, Regina Dal Cin, a bone-setter who learned the skill from her mother, is considered to be an expert in the reconstruction of the congenital and antiquated dislocations of the femur.

-Bone-setters treated most of the population since they were cheaper than licensed physicians.
-Royal families would employ bone-setters when the court physicians were inadequate or inefficient.
+Bone-setters treated most of the population, including Royal families when court physicians were inadequate or inefficient.

 The Apothecaries Act 1815 in Great Britain called for surgeons to take courses similar to physicians, a move that would raise the status of surgeons to be more in line with that of the elite physician.
 This allowed some bone-setters to transition into the medical profession and encouraged interest in bone and joint surgery.
 As a result, surgical instruments and tools for bone-related injuries were developed.